Doctor of Philosophy in Nursing (PHD) Programs

 Can you study for a PhD online?

-There is a wide array of distance learning options available for you.
+There is a wide array of distance learning options available.
 Since this type of certification does not demand clinical rotations, you can enroll in an e-learning program and have all of your coursework and examinations completed 100% online, with little to zero campus visits required.
-You will also be able to work during your studies, since an online doctoral program will allow you to schedule your own learning time, but also cost less than if you were to earn your degree through the conventional route.
+You will also be able to work during your studies, since an online doctoral program will allow you to schedule your own learning time.
+It also costs less than if you were to earn your degree through the conventional route.

 - George Washington University